nuxt/docs/en/api/configuration-build.md

 }
 ```

-To understand a bit more about the use of manifest and vendor, take a look at this [webpack documentation](https://webpack.js.org/guides/code-splitting-libraries/).
+To understand a bit more about the use of manifests, take a look at this [webpack documentation](https://webpack.js.org/guides/code-splitting-libraries/).

 ## hotMiddleware